-GNFAC Avalanche Forecast for Thu May 2, 2019

-This is spring snowpack information and travel advice issued on Thursday May 2nd, 2019 and does not expire.
-The Gallatin National Forest Avalanche Center has stopped issuing daily avalanche advisories for the season.
-Traveling in the backcountry requires careful snowpack and terrain evaluation.
+GNFAC Avalanche Forecast for Mon May 3, 2021 This is general spring snowpack information and travel advice issued on Monday, May 3rd, 2021.
+This information does not expire.
+The Gallatin National Forest Avalanche Center has stopped issuing daily avalanche forecasts for the season.
+Travel in the backcountry requires careful snowpack and terrain evaluation.
 Avalanches don't end until the snow melts.
-We will continue to share observations on our photos page, avalanche log and social media if we get out or receive any reports of avalanches.

-Mountain Weather

-Spring weather can be highly variable and create a mix of avalanche problems to watch out for.
-Snow conditions and stability can change drastically from day to day or hour to hour.
+We will continue to share observations on our photos page, avalanche log and social media if we get out or receive reports of avalanches.
+Mountain Weather Spring weather can be highly variable and create a mix of avalanche problems to watch for.
+Snow conditions and snow st stability an change drastically from day to day or hour to hour.
 Anticipate rapid change and plan accordingly.
-Abundant snowfall over the winter with more spring snow to come makes avalanches possible into summer.
+Plenty of snowfall over the winter with more spring snow to come makes avalanches possible into summer.
 Snowpack and Avalanche Discussion